NickStefan/django-db-cascade/README.md

     account = ForeignKey('self', DB_CASCADE)
 ```

-# Caveats
+### Caveats
-- currently only supports the postgresql backend
+- CASCADE_DB only supports Postgres
-- django delete signals will not fire
+- CASCADE_DB does not support django on_delete signals
-- multi table inherited models will not cascade properly
+- CASCADE_DB will not cascade delete multiple inherited tables as expected
-- if model A points to model B using CASCADE_DB, A will delete B, but B may not delete C if B points to C using just CASCADE
+- CASCADE_DB will not trigger models.CASCADE on another model.
+E.g. Model A points to model B, via CASCADE_DB.
+Model B points to model C, via CASCADE.
+A will cascade delete B, but B will not cascade delete C.

-# How it works
+### How it works
-1. subclassed the postgresql backend
+1. Minimal subclassing of the django postgresql backend and the django ForeignKey field
-2. subclassed the foreign key field
-3. implemented a constant called DB_CASCADE
+3. Added a new possible value for ForeignKey's on_delete kwarg, called CASCADE_DB
-4. django migration framework recognizes the model field inputs have changed
-5. django generates a migration which rewrites the foreign key SQL for the field
+4. When you use CASCADE_DB, the migration framework will recognize a change, and write new sql
 6. example SQL generated:
     ```
     ALTER TABLE mytable ADD CONSTRAINT myconstraint FOREIGN KEY (mycolumn) REFERENCES myothertable myothercolumn ON DELETE CASCADE DEFERRABLE INITIALLY DEFERRED
     ```

-# Future proof
+### Future proof
-If, and when, on_cascade_db ever gets into django, editing these generated migrations should be very easy.
+If, and when, DB_CASCADE ever gets into django, editing these generated migrations should be very easy.

 Generated migrations:
 ```